Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 1. For all three queries, if a text value is specified, only articles that contain that text are selected.
 2. **To create the list of matching articles:** Publisher and date facets are combined to select only articles that match the intersection of both publisher and date selections.
 For example, is we check only the 1830s and *The Weekly Times*, we select only the two articles published in that decade in that paper.
 If no publishers have been checked, there is no filtering by publisher, and the same is true of dates.
-3. **To create new publisher facets:**  To return facet values, with counts, for publishers who match the text and date (that is, values we might use to expand the publisher selections for our query) we perform a query using a combination of text plus selected date facets, ignoring selected publisher facets.
+3. **To create new publisher facets:**  To return facet values, with counts, for publishers who match the text and date (that is, values we might use to narrow or expand the publisher selections for our query) we perform a query using a combination of text plus selected date facets, ignoring selected publisher facets.
 This makes it possible to broaden the search by selecting additional publishers.
 Publishers who did not publish anything with the specified text on the specified dates are not shown, and the counts shown for the publisher options include only articles that match any specified text and dates.
 4. **To create new date facets:** Similarly, new date facets are returned according to a combination of text plus selected publisher facets.

 ### 2.2.
 Using facets to control a search